United States Air Force Tactical Air Control Party: Overview of the AFSC

-Until 2015, initial AFSC training for TACP Candidates took place at Hurlburt Field, FL, an annex of Eglin Air Force Base and home to Air Force Special Operations Command.
-Training was subsequently moved to the Chapman Training Annex of Lackland Air Force Base in San Antonio, TX, where the initial selection and training for all Air Force Special Warfare career fields now takes place.
-Graduates of the TACP schoolhouse (AFSC 1Z3X1) attend USAF Survival, Evasion, Resistance, and Escape (SERE) School at Fairchild AFB, WA, and Basic Airborne School at Ft.
-Benning, GA, and the Joint Terminal Attack Controller Qualification Course at Nellis AFB, NV, after which they are assigned to a TACP unit to undergo initial mission readiness training and skill level upgrade.
+Until 2015, initial AFSC training for TACP Candidates took place at Hurlburt Field, Florida, an annex of Eglin Air Force Base and home to Air Force Special Operations Command.
+Training was subsequently moved to the Chapman Training Annex of Lackland Air Force Base in San Antonio, Texas, where the initial selection and training for all Air Force Special Warfare career fields now takes place.
+Graduates of the TACP schoolhouse (AFSC 1Z3X1) attend USAF Survival, Evasion, Resistance, and Escape (SERE) School at Fairchild AFB, Washington, and Basic Airborne School at Fort Benning, Georgia, and the Joint Terminal Attack Controller Qualification Course at Nellis AFB, Nevada, after which they are assigned to a TACP unit to undergo initial mission readiness training and skill level upgrade.

 Most TACP personnel are assigned to Air Support Operations Squadrons (ASOS), which are organized, trained and equipped to perform one of two functions, that of a Tactical Air Control Party or an Air Support Operations Center (ASOC).
 1Z3X1s are experts on man-portable, vehicle-mounted, and field-expedient communications and are trained in weapons and fieldcraft, including navigation, individual and crew-served weapons systems, small unit tactics, demolitions, and Close Air Support tactics, techniques, and procedures (TTPs).